-It has to be said that he managed to accomplish a lot but he had a couple of contributions that really stood out.
-For instance, his 1849 publication of Mount Shasta was in response to the gold rush in California.
-After all, he was the pre-eminent geologist in the US during his life and he really was just one of the very few observers who had knowledge of the terrain in northern CA. Dana was the guy who wrote that given the geography and geology of the area, it was very likely that gold could be found in northern CA.
+His 1849 publication of Mount Shasta was in response to the gold rush in California.
+After all, he was the pre-eminent geologist in America during his life and he was one of the very few observers who had knowledge of the terrain in northern California.
+Dana wrote confirming that, given the geography and geology of the area, it was very likely that gold could be found in northern California.

-James Dwight Dana was also responsible for giving the world information about the volcanic landscape and activity in Hawaii.
-It was in the years 1880 and 1881 that he went on the first geological study of volcanoes in Hawaii and he was the same guy who theorized that the chain of volcanoes in the area consisted of two strands known as the “loa” and the “kea” strands.
-That wasn’t his first and last visit though because in 1890, he went with C.E.
-Dutton, a fellow geologist, and again published a manuscript about the island that was the most detailed study anyone had ever seen at that time.
-For decades, his manuscript was the definitive source for Hawaii’s volcanoes.
+Dana was also responsible for giving the world information about the volcanic landscape and activity in Hawaii.
+In the years 1880 and 1881 he embarked on the first geological study of volcanoes in Hawaii and he theorized that the chain of volcanoes in the area consisted of two strands, known as the “loa” and the “kea” strands.
+Later in 1890, Dana travelled with C.E.
+Dutton, a fellow geologist, and published a manuscript that was the most detailed study of the island that anyone had seen at that time.
+For decades, his manuscript was the definitive source concerning Hawaii’s volcanoes.

 The final journey

-James Dwight Dana died on April 14, 1895.
-He had a son named Edward Salisbury Dana who was also a well-known and brilliant mineralogist during the years 1849-1935.
+James Dwight Dana died on April 14, 1895 in New Haven, Connecticut aged 82.
+His son, Edward Salisbury Dana followed in his footsteps and was also a well-known and brilliant mineralogist (1849-1935).